Timeline of violent incidents at the United States Capitol: August 14, 2022

 Early on the morning of August 14, 2022, Richard A. York III of Ocean View, Delaware, with Pennsylvania ties, crashed his car into a security barricade near the Capitol building.
 The car was engulfed in fire as he got out of the car.
 He then fired several shots into the air before fatally shooting himself as police officers approached.
 York had a criminal history, including burglary, theft and assault.

+February 17, 2026

+Just after noon on February 17, 2026, Carter Camacho, an 18-year-old man, ran towards the building with multiple rounds of ammunition, a loaded 12-gauge Mossberg Maverick 88 pump-action shotgun and a tactical vest.
+Police officers told him to drop his weapon at the West Front, and he complied.
+He was taken into custody by the USCP officers.
+A helmet and gas mask were found in the suspect's SUV, which was parked in the 100 block of Maryland Avenue.